-When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels above 35 mph (55 km/h).
+When stuck in mud. sand. snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck.

-Refer to the paragraph on "Freeing A Stuck Vehicle" in Section 6 of this manual.
+For additional information, refer to "Freeing A Stuck Vehicle" in Section 6

 Fast spinning tires can be dangerous.
 Forces generated by excessive wheel speeds may cause tire damage or failure.
 A tire could explode and injure someone.
-Do not spin your vehicle's wheels faster than 30 mph (48 km/h) for more than 30 seconds continuously when you are stuck, and don't let anyone near a spinning wheel, no matter what the speed.
+Do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for more than 30 seconds continuously when you are stuck, and don't let anyone near a spinning wheel, no matter what the speed.